JakeMalis/JakeMalis/README.md

 # 👋 Hi, I'm Jake!

-I'm a full-stack developer who's passionate about software development, artificial intelligence, and DevOps.
-Looking forward to building the future of technology.
+I am a Data Science and Business Administration major who is passionate about artificial intelligence, data science, finance, and research.